 If you are moving house

-You are advised to make an application before you move house, but only when you have confirmation of a move date.
-You must provide evidence to confirm this.
+We advise making an application before you move house, but only when you have confirmation of your move date.
+You must provide evidence to confirm your new address before we can offer a school place.

 If you are not moving house